xh/hoist-react/README.md

 MobX observability, and support for Forwards refs, and will return the Component.

 Alternatively, Hoist continues to fully support ES6 class-based Components.
-These can be specified using the '@HoistComponent' decorator.
-This decorator will enable MobX reactivity and augment a Component with several useful convenience methods/getters such as `getDOMNode()` and `isDisplayed`.
+These can be specified using the 'HoistComponent' base class.
+This class will enable MobX reactivity and augment a Component with several useful convenience methods/getters such as `getDOMNode()` and `isDisplayed`.

 Note that many layout related HoistComponents provide "LayoutSupport".
 HoistComponents supporting